prsbrc/Miscellaneous/README.md

-LISTSAMPLE shows how to use commands with parms (list-parms) SETFREE shows how to manipulate the source-code to add colors (if, endif etc) RLSNSURG shows how to reenable disabled userprofiles for the NETSERVER shares
+LISTSAMPLE shows how to use commands with parms (list-parms) SETFREE shows how to manipulate the source-code to add colors (if, endif etc) RLSNSURG shows how to reenable disabled userprofiles for the NETSERVER shares FileDef_Proc shows how to declare a file within an procedure